 Share This Post:

-Summer is finally here, and it’s time to celebrate with FUN, hands-on SUMMER themed activities your little learners will go bonkers for!
+Summer is finally here, and it’s time to celebrate with FUN, hands-on SUMMER activities your little learners will go bonkers for!
 Take the learning outside or get messy inside and enjoy the summer season.
-Grab your lesson planner, and lets jump right in!
+Grab your lesson planner, and let’s jump right in!

-So for this pool noodle activity students are making PATTERNS in a tub of water.
-It’s just a plastic tub filled with some water and cut up pool noodles.
-In the photo above, I cut about a one inch thick or so.
-Students stack the pool noodles in various patterns and because they are in water the pattern towers float!
+So, for this pool noodle activity, students are making PATTERNS in a tub of water.
+It’s just a plastic tub filled with some water and cut-up pool noodles.
+In the photo above, I cut about a one-inch thick or so.
+Students stack the pool noodles in various patterns, and because they are in the water, the pattern towers float!

 See the foam numbers floating around?
 Students also were making number towers with the noodles!
 Students would identify the number, stack up the corresponding amount of pool noodles to make a tower, and place the number on top.
 It was fun to compare the height of the different number towers.

 You can do this activity outside or inside in the sensory table.

 Watermelon seed count!
 I don’t know about you, but we eat watermelon all summer long!
 I have excited to make a counting game using watermelons.
 Students put together the watermelon counting puzzles and then place the corresponding number of seeds (aka black beans) in the ten frames.
 Use tweezers for older pre-k students to develop those fine motor muscles.

 Summer counting stew is a fun counting game.
 You can read all about Counting STEWS & BREWS HERE.
 It’s a simple game, but students go crazy for it!
 Students pick a card, count out the corresponding amounts, place the items in the pot, mix, and eat the stew.

 Summer Activities for Blocks, STEM, & Science